krishaamer/green-filter-research/research/discussion.md

 -   brand colors: pink, orange, green

+## Results {#results}

+The research helps me (and others) to avoid reinventing the wheel and duplicating existing approaches.
+It aims to help app developers maximise impact by aiding complementary additionality.

+#### How might AI assistants empower regenerative shopping, saving, and investing? {#how-might-ai-assistants-empower-regenerative-shopping-saving-and-investing}

+Display the ESG, EPR, B-Corp, etc, etc credentials for each product and investment.

+EPR and B-Corp are success stories which shoul be highlighted while ESG is largely discredited.

+There are many existing and ongoing approaches to sustainability.
+The best approach might be to plug into excisting system and communities and legislation to support and empower them.

+#### How might one design an intuitive sustainable shopping, saving, investing app? {#how-might-one-design-an-intuitive-sustainable-shopping-saving-investing-app}

+Apple Watch app

+#### What app features might college students rate as the highest priority? {#what-app-features-might-college-students-rate-as-the-highest-priority}

+Autopilot

+#### How might one visualize ecological impact in digital product design? {#how-might-one-visualize-ecological-impact-in-digital-product-design}

+Accuracy is more imprttant for hhuman trust tthan actual impact

 ## Research Limitations {#research-limitations}

 -   This work is focused on user experience design and does attempt to make a contribution to economics.
 Sacred Economics is use as-is as a framework and visualization tool.